hpaluch-pil/nucleo-93cxx/README.md

 * Usable in debugger only (it reads data from EEPROM to array and loops forever)
 * only 16-bit EEPROM data organization is tested (8-bit data support is programmed but not yet tested)
+* still have troubles to find proper micro-seconds delay function - currently using ms delay as workaround...

 ## Source tree